Why This Recipe Works

 While we're at it, you're also better off buying frozen shrimp.
 Why is that?
 It's because pretty much every shrimp you'll ever see at the supermarket or fishmonger was frozen at sea.
 Those "fresh" shrimp they're selling?
 They are frozen shrimp that have been thawed out at the store, and who knows how long they've been sitting there thawed?
 Your best bet is to get them frozen and thaw them yourself.

 I buy regular shell-on shrimp for three reasons.
 First, shelled shrimp are often mangled and unappetizing.
 Secondly, shell-on shrimp tend to be much cheaper.
 Finally, those shells pack a sweet, flavorful punch.
 Remember that scene in Willy Wonka and the Chocolate Factory where Gene Wilder sings that melancholy song while sipping sweet nectar out of a flower-shaped tea cup, then finishes by eating the tea cup?
 Yeah, shrimp are sort of like that.
 Throw out the shell and you're missing out.

 The question, of course, is how do you make the most out of both the flesh and the shell?
 I use a three-step process.
 First, I marinate the shrimp.
 Next, I infuse oil with flavor from the shell.
 Finally, I gently cook the marinated shrimp in the flavored oil, doubling up on shrimp flavor.
 And while I'm at it, I use the same process to introduce layers of garlic flavor.

 Depending on how you introduce and cook garlic, its flavors can vary pretty drastically.
-When it comes to my raw shrimp, I like to add plain grated garlic.
+When it comes to my raw shrimp, I like to add finely minced garlic.
 The shrimp only cook for a few moments later on, so the garlic remains nearly raw—it cooks just enough to get rid of its raw edge, while still maintaining its spicy bite.

 Oil and salt also go into the marinade, along with a dash of baking soda.
 Why salt and baking soda?
 It's a trick I learned when working on my recipe for The Best Wonton Soup.

 Salt acts like a brine, helping the shrimp retain their juiciness, while baking soda causes the flesh to turn a little crunchy.